 Don’t be afraid to ask about costs.
 A good law firm will try to be as open as possible about future cost for a case and, details in relation to costs should be set out to clients in writing prior to the retaining of the former Don’t just to go for whoever is the cheapest as invariably you get what you pay for.
 Similarly, if something is very expensive and prohibitively slow, don’t be afraid to shop around.

 If you still don’t know who to go for, look at their online reviews from reputable sources such as Google.
 While you may be tempted to think that a lot of testimonials are written by the solicitor themselves on their own websites, there are strict rules surrounding the publication of such testimonials and proof can be sought to ensure that the people involved actually exist.
 Better again, talk to family and friends to see if they can recommend a solicitor to you who they have used in the past.

-To get in touch with Carmody Moran, our contact details are here.
+To get in touch with the solicitors at Carmody Moran, our contact details are here.

 INDEPENDENT GOOGLE CLIENT REVIEWS

 Anthony Carmody is a qualified solicitor with over 20 years’ experience in leading Dublin law firms.
 Anthony has specialised in the area of defending personal injury claims representing Insurance companies and Local Authorities, as well as undertaking claimant cases.